Physicians Face Payment Cuts, New Primary Care, Dental, Digital Options

 Key insights

-- CMS proposes implementing primary care delivery and payment insights from the Medicare Innovation Center in the PFS.
+• CMS will implement primary care delivery and payment insights from the Medicare Innovation Center in the PFS.

-In July, the Centers for Medicare & Medicaid Services (CMS) released its proposed rule related to the 2025 Physician Fee Schedule (PFS), including a significant payment cut but additional opportunities in advanced primary care, dental services, digital therapeutics for mental health, and caregiver training.
+The Centers for Medicare & Medicaid Services (CMS) released the final 2025 Physician Fee Schedule (PFS), including a significant payment cut but additional opportunities in advanced primary care, dental services, digital therapeutics for mental health, and caregiver training.

 Additionally, the rule proposes important changes for rural health clinics and federally qualified health clinics.
 This regulatory advisor article summarizes some of the key changes but does not include all provisions.
 Review the entire rule at Federal Register.